PeroPero1337/SmartWallet/README.md

 It currently only works on iOS

 Group project by </br>
-Tilen - Project leader,</br>
+Tilen - Project leader/coder,</br>
-Nejc - database expert,</br>
+Nejc - database expert/coder,</br>
-Peter - coder
+Peter - Main coder

 >Will be renamed to Smart Assistant or something similar soon, since it's not actually a wallet.